File

 the read position will resume from the last checkpoint.
 To disable this

-behavior, you can set the ignore_checkpoints
+behavior, you can set the ignore_checkpoints option to true.
+This

 will cause Vector to disregard existing checkpoints when determining the